Dear Readers and Commenters,

 13. WOLF STREET is not a history website and it’s not a war website.
-It’s not the place to discuss theories about 9/11, assassinations, CIA actions in the 1970s, the Civil War, WW 1, WW 2, WW 3, a “coming” civil war, nuclear war, etc., what might have caused them, or what might cause the next one.
-No Hitler-ing, no Nazi-anything, no tank battles.
+It’s not the place to discuss theories about 9/11, assassinations, CIA actions in the 1970s, the Civil War, WW 1, WW 2, WW 3, a “coming” civil war, nuclear war, the next war, the future war with so-and-so country, etc., what might have caused them, or what might cause the next one.
+No Hitler-ing, no Nazi-anything, no tank battles, no warmongering.

 14. Other triggers for blocking: Religion, race, sex, and similar topics; generation-bashing; calling for, or threatening, violence against anyone.

 15. WOLF STREET does not tolerate hateful speech or bigotry.
 Violators will be permanently barred from commenting.